PsimonL/CyberOps-ToolKit/Penetration_Testing/README.md

 - Performed to identify weaknesses, including the potential for unauthorized parties to gain access to the system's features and data.
 - A penetration test can help identify a system's vulnerabilities to attack and estimate how vulnerable it is.
-- Security issues that the penetration test uncovers should be reported to the system owner.
+> Security issues that the penetration test uncovers should be reported to the system owner!!!

 ## Types of Penetration Testing